-- the controls are retarded.
+- the controls are bad.
 See Thom’s review for more details.
 The “mode” dial in particular is a pain, as it often slips from the only good position into stupid stuff like “Motion Snapshot”.

 - There’s no built-in flash, something that can be forgiven due to the size of the body.
 But the accessory slot is not compatible with any SLR flash, and there’s no adapter available.

 - Battery life could be better, but that may be due to the battery I have being used.

 Addendum 2015-05-05: another thing I don’t like about the battery.
 It (the Nikon EN-EL15) has a chip in it to more accurately calculate remaining charge, age etc. The battery I have has a faulty chip that decided to inform me, on the first day on vacation, that the battery was too old and could no longer be used.

 The digital compact camera is an endangered species - cellphones are eating their lunch, and the traditional camera manufacturers don’t have a good answer to them right now.
 The Nikon 1 series was designed for a world where there would be a niche between compact cameras at the low end and DSLRs at the high end.
 It tries to combine the portability of a compact with the fast AF of a DSLR, adding exchangeable lenses and balancing the act with a small but not tiny sensor.

 Now that niche is no more, and the Nikon 1 is floundering in a sea of mirrorless cameras, many more capable and cheaper than it is.
 But if you can find one for a decent price, I can recommend it.
 The pros outweighs the cons.

 I’m back from a 3-day company trip to Istanbul.
 It was great fun but didn’t leave too much time for photography.
 In addition, I’ve been tapped as the “official company photographer” (unpaid of course) so I was under some obligation to take “official shots”.